Siponek/SQL-injection-haxground/readme.md

 ## Usage

-Once the application is running, you can access it at `http://localhost` in your web browser.
+Once the application is running, you can access it at `http://localhost:8000` in your web browser.
 The application provides a login form, which you can attempt to bypass using SQL injection techniques.

+If you wish to tinker with SQL-injection-haxground, you can edit the files in the `init` directory, which will be copied into the web application container when it is built.
+You can then rebuild the container using `docker-compose build`.
+Or visit `http://localhost:8080` to access the database.

-The application includes two versions of the login page: one vulnerable to SQL injection, and one that sanitizes user input to prevent injection.
-You can switch between these by accessing different URLs.
+The application includes three versions of the login page: one vulnerable to SQL injection, and one that sanitizes user input to prevent injection.
+All are accessible from the main index page.

 ### Vulnerable Login